b0nz/Lumen-Simple-RestAPI/README.md

-# LUMENT SIMPLE REST API
+# LUMEN SIMPLE REST API
 made with :heart: by b0nz
 > RestAPI with Lumen 5.5